“And the remnant took his servants, and entreated them spitefully, and slew them.

 One Tuesday I was called into the church board room, and told I could resign with severance or be fired on the spot.
 I had done nothing wrong, had no moral failing.
 I was merely inconvenient.
 I sat there holding my wife’s hand, staring into space, wondering why God had abandoned me.

 So just like that, every relationship in our lives, except for relatives, was gone.
-It was like a distorted mirror image of death: instead of you dying, everyone you know dies.
+It was like grieving a death, but instead of you dying, everyone you know dies.
 Or at least that’s how it feels.

-Now, of course the church leaders will never say he did anything wrong.
-But they won’t have to.
+Of course the church leaders will never say he did anything wrong.
+In fact, if someone asks, they’ll say they can’t speak about it.
+They know if they say something incorrect, they could be open to a law suit.
+But they won’t have to say anything.
 People will assume from the quick exit and lack of communication there was an indiscretion of some kind.
-No one is talking about it because they don’t want to embarrass the pastor…at least that’s the impression they’ll leave.
+Church members assume no one is talking about it because they don’t want to embarrass the pastor…at least that’s the impression they’ll leave.
 And that impression is intentional.
+They know members would never believe a church would be so cruel as to fire a minister who’d done nothing wrong.

 Meanwhile, the pastor and his family struggle with feelings of betrayal, loneliness, and being forsaken by God.
 Is it any wonder so many pastors’ deal with depression and suicidal thoughts, and their children leave the church when they come of age, never to return?